PAPER & BINDING

 If you would rather not spend time cooking, we can help customize a menu for your retreat and help with one ore more meals.

-We may have a chef-in-residence intern at the camp during your visit.
-Val is also a relatively good cook along with her assistants.
-She has been wheat, corn, and almost dairy-free since 1996.
+If you want inspiration from the garden or any assistance with your meals just ask.
+Val is a hostess with the mostess and has been wheat, corn, and almost dairy-free since 1996.
 Lately that encompasses gluten-free so she is happy to share cooking and health tips.

 ABOUT CAMP WONDER WANDER